Roche supply problems have little or no impact on COVID testing, says UK PM's spokesman

-LONDON, Oct 7 (Reuters) - Swiss pharmaceutical giant Roche is working urgently to resolve a supply problems but the issue has had little or no impact on Britain’s COVID-19 testing, a spokesman for Prime Minister Boris Johnson said on Wednesday.
+LONDON (Reuters) - Swiss pharmaceutical giant Roche ROG.S is working urgently to resolve a supply problems but the issue has had little or no impact on Britain's COVID-19 testing, a spokesman for Prime Minister Boris Johnson said on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.